RaviShankar000/GorillaPresenter/src/userdata/slides.md

 None of the information on the following slides is required for basic functionality.
 You definitely *don't*  need to memorize all this stuff to use Gorilla Presenter.
 Think of the following as reference material.

 # Comments and Speaker Notes

-Lines that begin with two slashes (//) are comments.
-They will not appear anywhere but in the editor.
-Lines that begin with a semicolon (;) are speaker notes.
-They will appear in the editor and in the speaker notes.

 // This line will only appear in the editor, not in the speaker notes or the slide.
 ; This line will appear in the editor and the speaker notes, but not on the slide.